nose-devs/nose2/docs/configuration.rst

     nose2.discover(hooks=[('startTestRun', Hello())])

-This can come in handy when integrating with other systems that expect ...
+This can come in handy when integrating with other systems that expect you to provide a test runner that they execute, rather than executing tests yourself (django, for instance).